RubenEschauzier/phd-symposium-2024-eswc/content/literature.review.md

 While these are typically precomputed offline, making them impractical for LTQP, caching and dynamically discovering them during LTQP query execution could allow the LTQP engine to use traditional SPARQL optimization strategies.
 Potential structures include:

 - **Dataset summaries**, such as the [Vocabulary of Interlinked Datasets (VoID)](cite:cites alexander2011describing), describe statistical information of the underlying dataset.
-This can include the number of triples, distinct subjects or predicates, and the occurrences of predicates.
+This information can include the number of triples, distinct subjects or predicates, and the occurrences of predicates.
 - [**Characteristic sets**](cite:cites neumann2011characteristic), which define entities sharing the same predicate set present in the data.
 Characteristic sets are instrumental in estimating the cardinality of star-shaped joins, thereby enhancing join planning.
-These sets can be estimated using [sampling techniques](cite:cites heling2020estimating) to reduce the cost associated with computing them.
+These sets can be estimated using [sampling techniques](cite:cites heling2020estimating), reducing the cost of computing them.
-- **Approximate Membership Functions (AMFs)**, which determine whether a dataset can potentially contain answers to a query or not.
+- **Approximate Membership Functions (AMFs)**, which determine whether a dataset can potentially contain answers to a query.
 Examples of AMFs are [Prefix-Partitioned Bloom Filters (PPBFs)](cite:cites aebeloe2019decentralized) and the [extended Semantically Partitioned Bloom Filters (SPBFs)](cite:cites aebeloe2022lothbrok).
 - **Indexes**, which are utilized to accelerate the lookup of matching triples to triple patterns.
 Engines calculate different combinations of SPO indexes depending on their implementation.